mbednarek360/SwiftCrypt/README.md

 ### Fast and simple two way key based encryption.

 #### ⚠SwiftCrypt is still in alpha, it may be very buggy and unoptomized.
-Updates will come.⚠️
+Updates will come.⚠

 ##### SwiftCrypt is a command line based program, although an optional GUI is currently being developed.